Principal Guest Conductor

 As a recording artist, Mr. Denève has won critical acclaim for his recordings of the works of Poulenc, Debussy, Ravel, Roussel, Franck, and Connesson.
-He is a triple winner of the Diapason d’Or de l’Année, was shortlisted in 2012 for Gramophone’s Artist of the Year award, and won the prize for symphonic music at the 2013 International Classical Music Awards.
+He is a triple winner of the Diapason d’Or de l’Année, was shortlisted for Gramophone’s Artist of the Year award, and won the prize for symphonic music at the International Classical Music Awards.
 His most recent releases include a live recording of Honegger’s Joan of Arc at the Stake with the Royal Concertgebouw Orchestra on that orchestra’s own label, and two discs of the works of Connesson with the Brussels Philharmonic for Deutsche Grammophon (the first of which was awarded the Diapason d’Or de l’Année, the Caecilia Award, and Classica magazine’s CHOC of the Year).

 A graduate of, and prizewinner at, the Paris Conservatory, Mr. Denève worked closely in his early career with Georg Solti, Georges Prêtre, and Seiji Ozawa.
-He is committed to inspiring the next generation of musicians and listeners and has worked regularly with young people in the programs of the Tanglewood Music Center and the New World Symphony, the Colburn School, the European Union Youth Orchestra, and the Music Academy of the West.
+He is committed to inspiring the next generation of musicians and listeners and has worked regularly with young people in the programs of the Tanglewood Music Center, the New World Symphony, the Colburn School, the European Union Youth Orchestra, and the Music Academy of the West.

 For further information please visit www.stephanedeneve.com.